EugeneBelford1995/Indexes/CAS-003/readme.md

 The Sybeb book is Book # 2.
 Disclaimer: this is from CAS-003.
 The current version is CAS-004.

 Good luck!
-You got this!
+You got this.
 Study well my friends.